No blog is an island.

 I use lots of his information on my personal marketing and see incredible results.
 I watch all his videos and read all his blog posts when they come out.

-I read almost all posts at QuickSprout.
-Maybe it’s because Neil Patel was born in the same year as me (1985) and is so successful…or maybe it’s the fact that he is the master of free premium content.
+I regularly read from QuickSprout.
+I love the content in there by Neil Patel.
+Maybe because he was born in the same year as me (1985) and is so successful…

 This blog has advanced guides to stuff that you could have paid a fortune for.
-Look out for his Advanced Guide to SEO.
-Feel free to check out more of his advanced guides and his forum where he (or his admin) will answer all your questions for FREE.
-I still don’t believe that he gives all that for free.
+Look out for his advanced guides to SEO, content marketing, link building etc. I still don’t believe that he gives all that for free.
 Seriously!

 4. Traffic Generation Cafe

 Traffic Generation Café must be one of the most beautiful blogs in the universe; beautiful inside and out.
 It has some of the best content on how to get free traffic to your website.
-I also read from this blog weekly and love Ana Hoffman’s sense of humor and easy going writing style.
+I read posts on this blog as soon as they come out.
+I love Ana Hoffman’s sense of humor and easy going writing style.
 Look out for her eBook, “Mommy, Where Does Traffic Come From?”

 If you simply follow the information on these blogs without buying anything you’ll go far.
 If you opt to buy something from them, then you’ll go even further.
 I’ve been following them for quite some time and have even become friends with some of their owners.
 This has paid off big time.